jeckman/wpbook/README.txt

 == Overview ==

 WPBook enables users to add your (self-hosted, not wordpress.com) wordpress blog as a Facebook application.
-Facebook users will see your posts in a Facebook looks and feel, and can leave comments with their Facebook identity.
+Facebook users will see your posts in a Facebook look and feel, and can leave comments with their Facebook identity.

 Comments are shared - meaning comments made by users on your blog at its regular domain and comments made by users inside Facebook are all shown to